jeroenvdhoven/mlpype/README.md

     - It is possible to extend this wheel package with your own functions as well, such as the FastAPI server

 ## Subpackages
-Pype is setup in a modular way.
+MLpype is setup in a modular way.
 The base package provides the interfaces (e.g. `Model`, `DataSource` classes) and interactions between them (e.g. `Experiment` class).
-Its dependency footprint is quite low to make sure no excess packages are installed when working with `pype` in different ways.
+Its dependency footprint is quite low to make sure no excess packages are installed when working with `MLpype` in different ways.

-Subpackages like `pype.sklearn` provide implementations, such as sklearn, tensorflow, or mlflow integrations.
+Subpackages like `MLpype.sklearn` provide implementations, such as sklearn, tensorflow, or mlflow integrations.
 Not all subpackages need to be installed, making deployments lighter and less prone to dependency problems.
 This also reduces dependencies between subpackages, reducing complicated internal dependency issues.

 Currently the following subpackages are available:

-- `pype.base`: The base package.
+- `MLpype.base`: The base package.
 Required for other packages.
-Provides basics of training Pype-compliant models.
+Provides basics of training MLpype-compliant models.
     - Fetching data
     - Pipeline fitting
     - Model training
     - Serialisation
     - Logging
     - Deployment
-- `pype.mlflow`: MLflow integration package.
-Allows easy use of logging through mlflow and downloading/loading models trained through Pype and logged on MLflow.
+- `MLpype.mlflow`: MLflow integration package.
+Allows easy use of logging through mlflow and downloading/loading models trained through MLpype and logged on MLflow.
-- `pype.sklearn`: Sklearn integration package.
-Simplifies training sklearn models on Pype.
+- `MLpype.sklearn`: Sklearn integration package.
+Simplifies training sklearn models on MLpype.
-- `pype.xgboost`: Minor extension to the `pype.sklearn` package, including XGBoost models.
+- `MLpype.xgboost`: Minor extension to the `MLpype.sklearn` package, including XGBoost models.
-- `pype.tensorflow`: Incorporates tensorflow/keras into Pype.
+- `MLpype.tensorflow`: Incorporates tensorflow/keras into MLpype.
-- `pype.hyperopt`: Use hyperopt to do hyperparameter tuning in Pype.
+- `MLpype.hyperopt`: Use hyperopt to do hyperparameter tuning in MLpype.
-- `pype.spark`: In progress, will provide pyspark integrations for Pype.
+- `MLpype.spark`: In progress, will provide pyspark integrations for MLpype.

 # Contributing